Current exhibitions

 The Danish Jewish Museum has a large back catalog of exhibitions, which contains everything from the former permanent exhibition to larger special exhibitions and smaller pop-up exhibitions.
 We also develop traveling exhibitions, which bring Danish Jewish history out to more people throughout Denmark.

 Here is just a taste of the exhibitions we have had the pleasure of presenting.
-Do you have questions or want more information?
-We are ready to help you delve into the many stories and details.
+Do you have any questions or would you like more information?

 THE END OF THE NIGHT